AnumQ/nextonite/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Notes

+pages - Associated with a route based on their file name.
+For example, pages/about.js is mapped to /about

+public - Stores static assets such as images, fonts, etc. Files inside public directory can then be referenced by your code starting from the base URL (/).

+A page is a React Component exported from a .js, .jsx, .ts, or .tsx file in the pages directory.
+You can even add [https://nextjs.org/docs/routing/dynamic-routes] (dynamic route) parameters with the filename.

+Next.js is built around the concept of pages.
+A page is a React Component exported from a .js, .jsx, .ts, or .tsx file in the pages directory.
+You can even add dynamic route parameters with the filename.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: